apastel/ytmusic-deleter/README.md

 <a href="https://www.buymeacoffee.com/jewbix.cube"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a beer&emoji=🍻&slug=jewbix.cube&button_colour=FFDD00&font_colour=000000&font_family=Arial&outline_colour=000000&coffee_colour=ffffff"></a>

 # ytmusic-deleter
 A command-line interface for performing batch delete operations on your YouTube Music library.
-You can use this to remove items from both your library and from your uploads.
+It's faster than browser-based / Javscript-based tools because it uses the YouTube Music API instead of performing the deletion in your browser.
+You can use this to do any of the following:
+- Delete uploads
+- Delete library songs
+- Delete playlists
+- Reset "Likes"

 New in version 1.3.0, you can also sort your playlists.
 See the Usage information for `sort-playlist`.